go-swagno/swagno/README.md

 This project was then forked from [go-swagno/swagno](https://github.com/go-swagno/swagno) with the goal of being more idiomatic and  user friendly.
 While trying to achieve these goals a lot of breaking changes were made and hence why this repo is separate as opposed to being merged into the original.

-## Improvements

-Some improvements from the orignal [Swagno](https://github.com/go-swagno/swagno) are shown below:
+Compared to the original Swagno, this version includes:

-- More idiomatic and easier to read API calls
+- An API that's more idiomatic and easier to read.
-- Added more type safety
+- Enhanced type safety.
-- Uses functional option paremeters to allow for more flexible and robust Endpoint creation
+- Functional option parameters for flexible and robust endpoint creation.
-- Allows for more than one response and error model types to be used when making endpoints
+- Support for multiple response and error model types for endpoints.
-- Fixed some core structural and semantic bug fixes when rendering swagger/openapi page
+- Core structural and semantic bug fixes in rendering Swagger/OpenAPI pages.

-Before:
+### Before and After Comparison

+*Before*: The constructor function was less flexible and lacked type safety.
+*After*: The new constructor is more idiomatic and supports multiple responses and errors.

+#### Before Example

 ```go
 endpoints := []Endpoint{